-I decided to make a wooden sign with a saying to hang over the baskets I hung on the pantry wall, and this farmhouse style sign is just what I had in mind.
+Today, I made a wooden sign with a saying to hang over the baskets I hung on the pantry wall.
+This farmhouse style sign is just what I had in mind.
 It was so easy to make, and a very quick project!
 The best part?
 It requires no stencils or fancy handwriting skills!
 Post contains affiliate links.

 I made this simple wooden sign with just a few basic supplies!

 How to Make a Wooden Sign:

 Cut the wood: I used the circular saw and cut my piece to 9″x 12″.
 You can also have the hardware store cut it if you buy the wood, or purchase ready made wood for signs.
 You can use this same method to make a much larger sign as well!

 Apply paint: I used paint and primer ceiling paint I had leftover from painting the kitchen.
 Any paint works!

 Create or Download Template: I made the size as large as the page would allow, and I printed it off as my template.
 If you want to save a step, you can download the page I used here.
 There is a fresh flower market sign from Magnolia Market I really like the look of, so I picked a similar font for my market fresh sign.

 If you are making a larger sign, just print the letters or words off as large as you want them on your sign.
 You can just cut and piece them onto the sign with tape.

 Color in pencil over the entire backside of the letter area.